williamschoenedu/cloud-computing-labs/lab01/step01.md

 ## Objective and outcome

-I used my existing AWS account, secured the root user and my IAM user with MFA, and configured an IAM access key for command-line access.
+I created an AWS account, secured the root user and my IAM user with MFA, and configured an IAM access key for command-line access.

 ## 1. Root user MFA